ABOVE: Watch Orlando Jones talk to reporters at the Shaw Media UpFront presentation.

 TORONTO — In the supernatural drama Sleepy Hollow, Orlando Jones plays Capt.
 Frank Irving, chief of the titular town’s police department.

-The 46-year-old actor, equally known for his comedic (MADtv, Everybody Hates Chris) and dramatic (Runaway Jury, Primeval) work, said Wednesday he is relishing his role in the hit series that returns to Global this fall.
+The 46-year-old actor, equally known for his comedic (MADtv, Everybody Hates Chris) and dramatic (Runaway Jury, Primeval) work, said in June he is relishing his role in the hit series that returns to Global on Monday night.

 Jones sat down with Global News to talk about the show, what it’s like to act in a show heavy on visual effects and what’s coming up for his character.